 - Peer Formation Groups

-- For residential students, regular chapel attendance beyond required rota assignments is a crucial component of formation.
-For low-residence students, chapel attendance at both Eucharists and Offices is expected during the intensives and regular rota assignments are made.
+- For hybrid students, chapel attendance at both Eucharists and Offices is expected during the intensives and regular rota assignments are made.

-- Residential students are expected to attend class retreats in their entirety.
-For low-res students, an on-campus Quiet Day will be calendared on the Saturday before classes begin in both January and June.
+- For hybrid students, an on-campus Quiet Day will be calendared on the Saturday before classes begin in both January and June.

-This document outlines the requirements for the non-credit spiritual formation course that is required each year of every M.Div. and CAS student, both residential and low-residence.
+This document outlines the requirements for the non-credit spiritual formation course that is required each year of every M.Div. and CAS student.
 Students in other programs may participate if they are interested and committed.

 Learn more about the spiritual formation program required for MDiv students, and read more on page 12 of the Spring 2016 issue of Crossings magazine.